wikiti/deepl-rb/README.md

 ### i18n-tasks

-You may also take a look at [`i18n-tasks`](https://github.com/glebm/i18n-tasks), which is a gem that helps you find and manage missing and unused translations. `deepl-rb` is used as one the backend services to translate content.
+You may also take a look at [`i18n-tasks`](https://github.com/glebm/i18n-tasks), which is a gem that helps you find and manage missing and unused translations. `deepl-rb` is used as one of the backend services to translate content.

 ## Development